Cutremo/Cutremo/README.md

 ### About me

 * 🗺 Spanish, English.
-* 🏳️‍🌈 He/Him - They/Them.
+* 🏳️‍🌈 Any Pronouns.
-* 🎮 Software Engineer / Game developer.
+* 🎮 Software Craftperson / Game developer.
-* 🏗 Software architecture & development processes enthusiast.

 ## Technologies I'm used to